Tobitx-droid/FIR-filter/README.md

 # FIR-filter
-This is a vhdl implementation of an FIR multicycle filter
+This is a vhdl implementation of an FIR filter